kenziedu/100-days-of-code/Log.md

 ### Day 14: July 11, 2020 (Saturday)
 **Today's Progress**: Auntie Flo wasn't kind this month.
 Hopefully I'm back on track.
 I did more chapters on the book, complemented it with JS tutorials on FreeCodeCamp, and doing my tweaks on the Twine code.

 **Thoughts**: I applied to 2 game production roles.
 I do think I have the project management and business development skills required of the role.
 I just hope that they can see that.

+### Day 15: July 12, 2020 (Sunday)
+**Today's Progress**: Worked on A Noble Quest, trying to wrangle with the inventory system.
+I also took a peek at how to do a drag and drop game for Ross.

+**Thoughts**: I was beating myself up for being too late on those game jobs I wanted.
+I realize that I'm not ready.
+I need to focus on the skills I can bring to the table.
+I have 5 or so months to do that.
+Let's do this!